jbanaszczyk/BotForum/README.md

 - **OllamaLLMClient**: Handles communication with Ollama API for each model
 - **JudgeBot**: Specializes in evaluating responses from other models
 - **ChatBot**: Coordinates the conversation flow and user interaction
-- **ConfigRepository**: Manages application configuration from environment variables
+- **ConfigRepository**: Manages application configuration from YAML file

 ## Error Handling